 St. Rose of Lima Catholic Church, 11701 Clopper Road, Gaithersburg

 Earth Stewardship East is co-hosting "Interfaith Light," the fifth annual interfaith environmental conference for our local area.
 Merikay Smith will be the keynote speaker joined by representatives of the Catholic, Jewish, Muslim, and Hindu faiths to share inspiration on care for the earth and care for the poor.
-These values are core to all major faiths.
 We will look at Pope Francis' encyclical and what impacts this statement has had on local, regional and worldwide actions.
-Groups active in our area will have display tables and their leaders will be available to talk about local environmental projects.
 We plan to have information on current issues being addressed in Annapolis by the current session of our state legislature.
 In the past this has been a great event for inspiration, learning and networking -- all to make a positive impact locally.
-If you're available to help with setup/cleanup or refreshments, please contact Merikay.
 Please invite your friends and neighbors, particularly if they are a "green team" leader in their faith.

 Climate Prayer Vigil

 January 22, Sunday, 1 pm